French Lifestyle Blogger Rebecca Burger Dies From Exploding Whipped Cream Dispenser

 In addition to blogging, Rebecca modeled for health and fitness retailer Women’s Best.
 She was also reported to have participated in worldwide fitness competitions, according to NBC News.
 Burger recently placed in ninth the Arnold Classic in Columbus, Ohio.

-[Featured image courtesy of Rebecca Burger/Instagram]
+[Featured Image by Rebecca Burger/Instagram]